Imam Hussain Blood Donation Campaign: History

 The Campaign was first launched in January 2006 in Manchester.
 23 people were successful in donating blood.
 The campaign was well received by both the Muslim community and the NHS Blood and Transplant, which was then the National Blood Service (NBS).
 The following year the campaign took place in London, Glasgow, Birmingham and its hometown of Manchester with 50 successful blood donations.
-The donor sessions are held throughout the year and the busiest time is during the time of Muharram when the death of Husayn ibn Ali, grandson of the Prophet Muhammed is commemorated.
+The donor sessions are held throughout the year and the busiest time is during the time of Muharram when the death of Husayn ibn Ali, grandson of the Islamic prophet Muhammed is commemorated.
 The campaign was inspired by the sacrifice of Husayn ibn Ali and tries to use his stance as motivation for others to make their own significant sacrifice by donating blood.
 During the last 10 years, the campaign has saved many lives by providing blood packs to the patients.
 In July 2016 British Muslims across London celebrated the 10th anniversary of the IHDBC by donating blood.